radgrad/docusaurus2/docs/developers/getting-started/tech-stack.md

 Becoming fluent with the RadGrad Tech Stack is **Job Number One** as a new RadGrad developer.
 For some new developers, it might require several weeks of working through the materials below before they are ready to actually start working on the RadGrad code base.
 That's totally OK: the time invested here will always pay off in higher efficiency and quality of work later on.

+## Discord

+We use Discord as a primary communication mechanism.
+(During COVID, it has become our *exclusive* communication method!)

+If you are not already a member of the RadGrad Discord server, please request an invite.

 ## IntelliJ IDEA editor

 We require all developers in the RadGrad Project to use the IntelliJ IDEA editor.
 Although you might prefer another editor, IntelliJ IDEA has a unique combination of features for Javascript, Typescript, and Meteor that make it better suited than any other editor for this project.